maglianim/angular-typed-forms/src/docs/article.md

 When a readonly control is reset (without supplying any explicit value), it's initial value is assigned instead of null.
 The initial value is the one specified along the control's declaration (for example our _recipeForm.name_ has an empty string as its initial value).

----
----
----
+### New feature: FormRecord
+In addition to the _FormControl_, _FormGroup_ and _FormArray_ class, the form ecosystem's api has provided a brand new class called _FormRecord_.
+_Show use case and the difference with standard formGroup._

-### Form declaration: a common oversight - TODO
+### Form declaration: be careful with the type you choose - TODO
 _description of the type loss when a typed form is wrongly declared (show untyped, inline-typed, custom type)._

-### Upgrade at your own pace - TODO
-_description of the process of incremental conversion of a form_

-### New feature: FormRecord - TODO
-_Show use case and the difference with standard formGroup._

 ## Conclusion - TODO